 The first step in boot care is protecting them from the elements.
 To prevent water and salt stains come winter, spray your boots down with a waterproof spray like one from Kiwi, which makes separate protectants for suede, leather, and other materials.

 If you still manage to pick up salt stains, though, wiping your boots down with white vinegar works wonders on leather and suede.
-Melissa Maker from Clean My Space shows you how:
+Melissa Maker from Toronto-based Clean My Space shows you how:

 If you’re looking to spruce up your leather boots, saddle soap should take care of any scum they’ve collected.